Krishna-Manglani/DataWrangling/README.md

 These observations were retained rather than automatically removed because a high Airbnb price does not necessarily indicate an error and may represent a genuine listing.

+A `price_review_flag` column was added to identify these observations for review without deleting or changing the original price values.

 ---

 ### Cleaning Summary